Buy to let

-Buy-to-let is a British phrase referring to the purchase of a property specifically to let out, that is to rent it out.
+Buy-to-let is a British phrase meaning the purchase of a property specifically to let out, that is to rent it out.
 A buy-to-let mortgage is a mortgage loan specifically designed for this purpose.
-Buy-to-let properties are usually residential but the term also encompasses student property investments and hotel room investments.
+Buy-to-let properties are usually residential but the term includes student property investments and hotel room investments.

 History

-Before the 1980s the number of private individuals who became landlords was very small.
-Buying a property to rent was seen as the preserve of professional landlords and persons who were sufficiently wealthy to pay cash or having sizable deposits enabling them to obtain commercial-style mortgages.
-The modern 'buy-to-let' mortgage was not available and the possibility of purchasing property as a means of funding a retirement income did not occur to most people.
-The infrastructure of loans, advice, and information was not available.
+Before the 1980s few people became private landlords.
+Buying a property to rent was seen as the preserve of professional landlords and people rich enough to pay cash, or who had large deposits that enabled them to obtain commercial mortgages.
+The modern 'buy-to-let' mortgage was not available and the possibility of buying property to fund a retirement income did not occur to most people.
+There was no infrastructure of loans, advice, or information.

-The critical change came with the Housing Act of 1988 when the assured shorthold tenancy came into being.
-This gave potential landlords and lenders the confidence that tenants would only reside in the property for a fixed period.
+The critical change came with the Housing Act 1988 when the assured shorthold tenancy came into being.
+This gave potential landlords and lenders the confidence that tenants would only live in the property for a fixed period.

-Since the mid-to-late 1990s buy-to-let has grown strongly.
+After the late 1990s buy-to-let grew strongly.
 According to the Council of Mortgage Lenders, lenders advanced more than 1.7 million buy-to-let loans between 1999 and 2015.
-Over the past 12 years the private rented doubled in size.
-Buy-to-let mortgage balances outstanding recently grew to more than £200 billion – equivalent to the gross domestic product of Hong Kong.
+The private rented sector more than doubled in size.
+Buy-to-let mortgage balances outstanding grew to more than £200 billion.

 Benefits and risk

 As for all property rental, the benefits for a buy-to-let landlord can include a stable income from rental receipts and an accumulation of wealth if house prices go up.
 Rising house prices in the UK have made buy-to-let a popular way to invest.
 The main risk involves leveraged speculation, where the landlord takes a loan to buy the property with the expectation that the house can be sold later for a higher price, or that rental income will meet or exceed the cost of the loan.
-In the best outcome for the landlord they will have benefited from the use of the lending banks money indicating that they have allocated the capital more efficiently than professional investors could have done.
-If the landlord cannot meet the conditions of their mortgage repayments then the bank will seek to take possession of the property and sell it to gain the loaned money.
+If the landlord cannot meet their mortgage repayments, the lender will seek to repossess the property and sell it to recover the loan.
 If prices have fallen, leveraging could leave the landlord in negative equity.

 Further risks are substantial changes in Government policy (see the section below).